-You're eager to attend the Pixel Up!
-UX and design conference.
+You're eager to attend the Source Up! front end conference.
 You know it has the potential to help you work smarter, support your business, and advance your career goals.
 But does your boss?
 Below are some resources that can help you get approval to attend.

 Before the conference: Build support for your attendance

 - Start the approval process right away to secure a ticket, we only have 150 seats in total this year.